-U.S. officials have substantiated five cases in which military guards or interrogators mishandled the Koran of Muslim prisoners at Guantanamo Bay (search) but found "no credible evidence" to confirm a prisoner's report that a holy book was flushed in a toilet, the prison's commander said Thursday.
+WASHINGTON – Investigators have confirmed five cases in which military personnel mishandled the Koran of Muslim prisoners at Guantanamo Bay (search) since 2002, but they have found no "credible evidence" that a holy book was flushed in a toilet.

 "He allowed as how he hadn't, but he heard that guards at some other point in time had done this," Hood said, adding that this allegation from the 2002 FBI report was the only one Hood found that involved a toilet.

 Other prisoners who were returned to their home countries after serving time at Guantanamo Bay as terror suspects have alleged Koran desecration by U.S. guards, and some have said a Koran was placed in a toilet.

 "I'd like you to know that we have found no credible evidence that a member of the Joint Task Force (search) at Guantanamo Bay ever flushed a Koran down a toilet," Hood said.
 "We did identify 13 incidents of alleged mishandling of the Koran by Joint Task Force personnel.
 Ten of those were by a guard and three by interrogators."